 Also, you should put your TempDB on the fastest disks you have, because TempDB is heavily used by SharePoint.
 Do not let SQL Server use this disk for any other needs, except TempDB utilization!

-Furthermore, each TempDB file should be 25% larger than the largest content database.
+Furthermore, the total space of the TempDB data files should be 25% of the total space of your user databases.
 Not many DBAs realize how a TempDB is used by SharePoint and to what extent a TempDB can grow!

 WSS_Content database, for example, is used to store site collection as well as lists and its tables are shared.
 Therefore, indexes are very important!